mbientlab/MetaWear-SDK-iOS-macOS-tvOS/Docs/source/events.rst

 Logging
 -------

-Another common use case is "offline" (aka iOS device not connected) logging of event data.
+Another common use case is "offline" (aka Apple device not connected) logging of event data.
 It allows you put this data directly into the MetaWear flash memory.
 Since this memory is non-volatile your data is safe even if the MetaWear crashes or the battery dies.
 There is room for around 14,000 entries, just call ``startLoggingAsync`` on the event of interest.

-Once you start logging you can disconnect and even kill the iOS app.
+Once you start logging you can disconnect and even kill the app.
 Later on, re-connect and get the log by calling the download method.

 ::